-Any of these gravies can be made up to five days before Thanksgiving.
+Any of these gravies can be made up to five days ahead.
 Get your turkey ahead of time and you'll even have a neck and giblets to work with.
-Make your gravy on Monday or Tuesday, refrigerate it, then don't even think about it until Turkey Day.
+For Thanksgiving week, make your gravy on Monday or Tuesday, refrigerate it, then don't even think about it until Turkey Day.
 It'll reheat well in a small saucepan, or just in the microwave—stir it every 30 seconds while microwaving to make sure it doesn't explode.

 Mix It Up!

 In the mood for something a little less traditional?
 Try this porcini mushroom gravy, made with dried mushrooms and heavy cream, or this other rich and creamy version flavored with fresh herbs.
 For a lighter, brighter take, try spiking your gravy with apple cider.
 And if you want to get extra fancy, go for this red wine and shallot gravy.
 Any one of them will work wonders on your turkey and mashed potatoes.

 How to Make the Best Simple Turkey Gravy

 1 1/2 quarts (about 1.5L) homemade or store-bought low-sodium chicken stock, plus more as needed

 1/4 teaspoon Marmite